benjburkholder/google-natural-language-api/README.md

 - Bulk URL Check ~ 'gnl-bulk-check.txt'
 - Direct Check ~ 'gnl-direct-check.txt'

-I've included these in the GitHub repository, users can then move them to the correct directory to be referenced.
+I've included these in the GitHub repository, users can then move them to the correct directory to be referenced by their editor of choice.

 *NOTE* ~ The bulk url check option does not support the 'Syntax Analysis' test because it would be very unwieldy if analyzing many URLs.
 I've instead relegated this analysis to just the direct check option.